NHR 2.0: IFICI+

 The new tax landscape in Portugal is defined by the Fiscal Incentive for Scientific Research and Innovation (IFICI+) programme, designed for highly qualified professionals moving to Portugal for residence and employment.
 Under this updated tax regime, individuals benefit from a special 20% Personal Income Tax rate on income from either dependent or independent work for a non-renewable period of 10 years.

-The IFICI+ Tax Benefit exclusively covers employment and self-employment income from activities related to scientific and technologic research and development, which will now be taxed at a rate of 20% for non-residents moving to Portugal, provided they have not been resident in Portugal for the last five years and are not currently benefiting from the “old” NHR .
+The IFICI+ Tax Benefit exclusively covers employment and self-employment income from activities related to scientific and technologic research and development, which are now taxed at a rate of 20% for non-residents moving to Portugal, provided they have not been resident in Portugal for the last five years and are not currently benefiting from the “old” NHR .

 Eligibility Criteria for the IFICI+ Tax Benefit Programme